-Comment on Grid Implied Rating: Using the Global Integrated Oil Rating Methodology, the implied rating of A2, before notching for government fiscal dependence, versus our BCA of 10 (Baa3).
-The methodology outcome benefits from solid scale positioning and strong financial metrics.
-The forward look is slightly weaker based on expected debt increases and the drawdown of cash resources as the company moves forward with its debt financing and the roll out of the Mega plan.
+Comment on Grid Implied Rating: Using the Global Integrated Oil Rating Methodology, the implied rating of A2, before notching for government fiscal dependence, versus our BCA baa3.
+The methodology outcome benefits from solid scale positioning and the company's strong positioning and cash margins as primarily an oil producer.
+The forward look is slightly weaker based on expected debt increases and the drawdown of cash resources as the company finances the Mega plan.